 Many of our clients appreciate this collaborative approach, as it ensures all aspects of their wealth strategy are aligned.

-How can life insurance help with corporate tax planning?
+How can life insurance help with corporate tax strategy?

-Life insurance can play several important roles in corporate tax planning:
+Life insurance can play several important roles in corporate tax strategy:

 • CDA building: Life insurance proceeds received by a corporation are added to the CDA, allowing tax-free extraction of wealth